Satakunnan-ammattikorkeakoulu/restfulness_predictor/README.md

 second is the machine learning log.
 These are useful for debugging and seeing what is happening in the background.

 ---

-## Ideas on how to improve the prediction

-- ICA on each of the channels?
-  - Intuitively this would not affect anything since the predictions are done from avg band powers
-- Sliding window on the prediction?
-  - Instead of doing a new predictions on completely new 5sec data maybe overlap the data a bit?
-- Don't use custom filtering
-  - The model was trained with certain filters so using the same filtering tech is probably a good idea

----

-## Misc

-4 sec interwall with no sliding window
--------1-------2-------3-------4

-2sec interwall with 2 sec sliding window

----1
--------2
-    -------3
-        -------4
-            -------5
-                -------6
-                    -------7
-                        -------8